sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/add-and-edit-user-profile-properties.md

 7. In the **Type** list, select the data type for the property.

     > [!NOTE]
     >  If you select **string (Multi Value)**, the property will be permanently set as a multi-valued property.
-You cannot change this setting after you select **OK**.
+You can't change this setting after you select **OK**.
 You can only delete the property and add it again as a new single-value property.

 8. If you selected binary, HTML, or string, use the **Length** box to enter the maximum number of characters allowed for property values.